scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - **Convergence**
 BGP convergence can be problematic, too.
 In certain situations, BGP will never converge to a stable state, or converge only non-deterministically (see {{GRIFFIN1999}} and {{RFC4264}}.
 Convergence may also take too much time {{SAHOO2009}}.
 - **Single path**
 BGP only allows the selection of a single path to a destination.
-But having a multi-path choice can be welcome in several situations, e.g., in case of a link failure, or when a packet is routed over a too small and thus inefficient path.
+But having a multi-path choice can be welcome in several situations, e.g., in the case of a link failure, or when a packet is routed over a too small and thus inefficient path.
 - **Lack of security**
 BGP has no built-in security mechanisms and does not provide any tools for ASes to authenticate the information they receive through BGP update messages.
 This opens up a multitude of attack opportunities--see [Attacks](#attack).